On people’s wishlists for places to visit, it would be no surprise if Malta ranks high.

 So, I definitely recommend making a trip to Il-Kcina Ghawdxija to have their Gozitan ftira.
 You will need to allow about 30 minutes or so for them to cook it.
 But it is worth the wait!

 Plus, there are slight variations depending on the baker.
 And, the following bakeries are known for delicious ftiras.

 The Infamous Bakeries Serving Up Gozitan Ftira

-So, Max and I made a special trip to Nadur, where apparently a bakery made the best ftira in Gozo.
+So, Paul and I made a special trip to Nadur, where apparently a bakery made the best ftira in Gozo.
 And, this place was called, Maxokk.

 Yet, when we researched further… there was another place that made an equally fantastic Gozitan ftira.
 And, that place is, Mekren, which is also in Nadur.